kjarvis1905/drlnd-navigation/README.md

   --help                          Show this message and exit.
 ```

+#### Example

+To train the agent for a maximum of 2000 episodes using DDQN and soft fixed-Q target network updates, but allowing the training to terminate earlier if the environment is solved, run:

+`python ./navigation.py train`

+### Running a trained agent

 See a trained agent navigate the environment by running the following command.
 With no options specified the agent will be initialised using the `solved_weights.pth` included in the `./checkpoints` directory.

 ```